Anime: Yu-Gi-Oh! The Movie: Pyramid of Light

-- Acid Reflux Nightmare: Pegasus's first explanation for his prophetic dream is too many white wine spritzers before bed.
+- Acid Reflux Nightmare: Pegasus' first explanation for his prophetic dream is too many white wine spritzers before bed.

 - A God Am I: When Anubis uses what power the Pyramid of Light has left to revive himself... again.
 This is pretty much the attitude he has.

 - The Blade Always Lands Pointy End In: Averted with the Dagger of Fate, which landed hilt-first.
 Though it did manage to make a crack.

-- Breath Weapon: The The Blue-Eye's Shining Dragon's ultimate attack is pretty impressive to watch.
+- Breath Weapon: The Blue-Eye's Shining Dragon's ultimate attack is pretty impressive to watch.